ShavidiniEkanayake/landing-design/README.md

-# qlub-code-challenge
+# Code challenge

-A website built using React and Next.js based on a provided design file by qlub.
+A website built using React and Next.js based on a provided design file.